Joachim Prinz: Immigration to America

 He immediately began lecturing throughout the U.S. for the United Palestine Appeal, established in the 1920s as the fund raising arm in the United States for the Jewish Agency for Israel.
 It was, essentially, the precursor to what became the American Jewish support base for a nation state of Israel and the United Israel Appeal.

 Upon arrival to the United States, Prinz settled in New Jersey and became rabbi of Temple B'Nai Abraham in Newark.
 He served as the congregation's rabbi from 1939 to 1977.

 Activism

-Zionist activism and advocacy for world Jewry
+Zionist and pro-Jewish activism

 Prinz became a leader in American Jewish communal and advocacy organizations.
-From 1958 to 1966, he was president of the American Jewish Congress (AJC)Within a short period, Prinz's activism helped him rise to become one of the top leaders within the Jewish organizational structure.
+From 1958 to 1966, he was president of the American Jewish Congress (AJC).
+Within a short period, Prinz's activism helped him rise to become one of a top leader within several Jewish organizations.
 He held top leadership positions in the World Jewish Congress, as president of the American Jewish Congress from 1958–1966, and as Chairman of the World Conference of Jewish Organizations.
 Later, he was a director of the Conference of Jewish Material Claims Against Germany.

 Prinz's early involvement in the Zionist movement made him a close ally and friend of the founding leaders of the State of Israel.
 Prinz was essential to establishing what became the Conference of Presidents of Major American Jewish Organizations.
-Prinz was Chairman from 1965-1967.
+Prinz was chairman from 1965 to 1967.